• Français

 Become a Member

-A candidate with acceptable qualifications shall be considered a member in good standing as soon as he/she has paid the membership dues.
+A candidate with acceptable qualifications will only be considered a member in good standing after membership dues have been paid.

 The membership year for CAHR begins at the start of the annual CAHR Conference and continues until the start of the next annual CAHR Conference.
 All membership fees received in a calendar year will be good to the end of that calendar year and up until the start of the next Conference.
 However, if someone joins by registering for the CAHR Conference, that registration includes membership fees for the coming year, beginning at the start of the Conference.